 Christmas events in Boston

-Generations have enjoyed The Nutcracker—it’s one of the season’s most beloved traditions.
+The Nutcracker is one of the season’s most beloved traditions, enjoyed by generations.
 Seeing the Boston Ballet’s performance at the Opera House—artistic director Mikko Nissinen’s production features opulent Georgian-era sets and costumes—is memorable for all ages.
 This production is highly anticipated each year, so be sure to book tickets early.

-Join the Boston Harbor Hotel for their first-annual Gingerbread Workshop.
-The festive event will take place in the Wharf Room, where the entire family can decorate gingerbread houses (made by the Hotel’s pastry team) with candies while sipping hot chocolate from the hot chocolate bar.
+Join the Boston Harbor Hotel for their second annual Gingerbread Workshop.
+The festive event will take place in the Wharf Room, where the entire family can decorate gingerbread houses (made by the Hotel’s pastry team) with candies while sipping hot chocolate from the hot chocolate bar (or Gingerbread Martinis for the adults).
 There will be a candy bar for all ages and a cash bar for adults.
-The event will begin with Santa's arrival in the Harbor and end with a showing of The Polar Express.
+The event will end with Santa's arrival in the Harbor.

 Usually open by admission, the Old South Meeting House (the Boston landmark where the infamous Boston Tea Party began) is free to the public during its Holiday Open House.
-Enjoy performances by Vera Meyer, a local artist who plays glass armonica (a musical instrument made with glass bowls) and musicians from the New England Conservatory.
-There will be fun family activities, and you can try your hand at using a quill pen.
+Experience December as it was in 1769 by trying on clothing, sitting on furniture, and playing games from the era.
+Sample seasonal teas from David's Tea and shop for unique holiday gifts.

 Bundle up and head out to watch the Santa Speedo Run, when brave souls dressed in nothing more than Speedos and Santa hats jog through the Back Bay for charity.
 It’s a great cause that raises money for the Play Ball Foundation, which funds sports in Boston-area middle schools.
 Anyone can participate, you just need to commit to raising $400 in donations.
 Race day warm-up includes a drink to get you going.